SproutSeeds/bus-mall/user-stories.md

 As the consumer I want to have a saved item list for me to see at the end of the selecting process.

+As the consumer I want to see pictures that are big enough to comfortably look at.

+As the consumer I want to have this site be functional on my iphone.

 DEVELOPER
 As the developer I will write clean and organized code.

+As the developer I will display images randomly.

-As the developer I will display images randomly and make sure there are not any repeats on successive groups of images.
+As the developer I will not repeat any images on successive groups of images.

+As the developer I will make each image clickable.

+As the developer I will add a view count to keep track of how many times each image is shown and another count to show money many times each individual picture has been clicked.